abhijeetk/af-binder/doc/afb-application-writing.md

 applications for AGL framework using their preferred HTML5 framework.

-Developers may also take advantage of powerful server side plugins to improve application behavior.
-Server side plugins return an application/json mine-type and can be accessed though either HTTP or Websockets.
+Developers may also take advantage of powerful server side bindings to improve application behavior.
+Server side bindings return an application/json mine-type and can be accessed though either HTTP or Websockets.

-In a near future, JSON-RPC protocol should be added to complete current x-afb-json1 protocol.
+In a near future, JSON-RPC protocol should be added to complete the current x-afb-json1 protocol.

 Two examples of HTML5 applications are given: